jajunk/LightHouseLinuxMasterMDFiles/12 - Linux Networking Configuration and Troubleshooting/Network Troubleshooting Tools.md

-## Linux Mint offers a variety of tools for network troubleshooting.
-Here are some of the most useful commands and utilities:
+# Linux Mint offers a variety of tools for network troubleshooting.

-### Basic Network Troubleshooting Commands
+## Basic Network Troubleshooting Commands

 1. **ifconfig**:
    - Displays network interfaces and their configurations.